bear-metal/bear-metal/source/_posts/2018-02-18-elixir-nerves-getting-started-raspberry-pi-3.markdown

   ]
 ```

-I'm using `eth0` and `dhcp`, check out the <a href="https://github.com/nerves-project/nerves_network">docs</a> for more options.
+I'm using wired networking on `eth0` and `dhcp` to connect to my network, in case you want to use wireless networking or configure static ip addresses, check out the <a href="https://github.com/nerves-project/nerves_network">documentation</a> for `nerves_network`.
 For `authorized_keys` I had to use a RSA public key, ed25519 didn't work.
 Should investigate this more.

 One more thing, we want to be able to update firmware even if the main app crashes (or we push bad code).
 In order to do this, we have to configure <a href="https://github.com/nerves-project/shoehorn">shoehorn</a> to start `nerves_network`, `mdns` and `nerves_firmware_ssh` separately from the main app.